I sat amongst Queens and Kings on Sunday, June 10th and I’m still inspired a month later.

 Dr. Fuller: The things that contributed to my growth as a person and professional is identifying myself with struggle and not wanting to return to that struggle.
 I was also blessed to be exposed to different things and people who showed me what life has to offer if I take my education seriously, I could elevate myself out of poverty.

-Shawina openly spoke about trust and her struggles with knowing her own worth at one point in her Life.
-She believes we can be our own worst enemies and she tell us that we should keep going even if we experience failure.
+Shawina openly spoke about trust and her struggles with knowing her own worth at one point in her life.
+She believes we can be our own worst enemies and she tells us that we should keep going even if we experience failure.

-Well there you have it Dahlings Part 1 of 2 featuring our Queens from the Empowerment Brunch.
-Stay tune for Part 2 which will be published this week.
+Well, there you have it Dahlings Part 1 of 2 featuring our Queens from the Empowerment Brunch.
+Stay tuned for Part 2 which will be published this week.

 Listening to these women tell their stories in the most honest way possible I took away three things that I’ve added to my “to live by’ List – Life isn’t about appearances, Always find the Light in every Situation and Focus on how to add value or make a difference vs how I will be judged or criticized.